rax-register/rax-register.github.io/_posts/2020-07-10-htb-nibbles.md

 ![](/images/nibbles/20. home.png)

-Okay so ignore anything that has a date of May 5 here as others were working on the box and did not clean up after themselves.
+Learning point: Here you can see LinEnum.sh and linuxprivchecker.py are in /home/nibbler/ which means others were working on the box and did not clean up after themselves.
+Please do not be that gal or guy...

 We do see user.txt here so let's grab that flag:

     cat user.txt